It's Not a Teacher's Job to Get 100% Student Participation

-And honestly, sometimes I feel like an inadequate teacher when my students don’t participate, or when that one kid who I pour so much into doesn’t seem to change or grow.
+Honestly, sometimes it can make you feel inadequate when students don’t participate, or when that one kid who you pour so much into doesn’t seem to change or grow.
 Do you ever feel this way?
-Like you are not great at your work, because sometimes it feels like you’re just spinning your wheels and not going anywhere?
+Like you’re not great at your work because sometimes it feels like you’re just spinning your wheels and not going anywhere?

 Me too.

-This shame seems to be pretty common among teachers.
-I mean, I devote my life to working with and trying to inspire teachers with ideas to engage students, and yet I often hear this voice in the back of my head that I am inadequate, that I share strategies that don’t work with my own students.
+This type of shame seems to be pretty common among teachers.
+I mean, I devote my work-life to working with and trying to inspire teachers with ideas to engage students, and yet I often hear this voice in the back of my head that I am insufficient, that I share strategies that didn’t and don’t work with my own students.

 That I’m an imposter.